 The new place is small, but offers a lot.
 The menu has two columns.
 One side lists sipping chocolate; the other lists hot chocolate.
 Silly me, I thought all hot chocolate was sipping chocolate because I sip it.
 I learned that sipping chocolate is thicker than hot chocolate and like drinking a melted bar of dark chocolate.
 It is also unsweetened.
 Hot chocolate, in contrast, has added sugar and isn’t thick.

 After much careful thought on the matter, after reading about Venezuela, Ecuador, and Guatemala sipping chocolate, Mexican, Himalyan Pink Salt, and Ecuadorian hot chocolate, my boyfriend ordered the Mexican hot chocolate and I got the Venezuela sipping chocolate.
 I was curious about how mine would taste in relation to his.
 His was sweet and spicy.
 It was made with cayenne, after all.
 Mine was definitely not sweet.
 It was bitter, dark, and did taste like the hints of pine and oak with notes of berry, as the menu promised.
 There was also supposed to be a hint of citrus, but I didn’t detect it.
 I’m not sure the berry reached a high note, which the menu described; more like a low note.
-It also wasn’t thick, or at least not as thick as the Italian hot chocolate I’ve had in downtown Berkeley.
+It also wasn’t thick, or at least not as thick as the Italian hot chocolate I’ve had locally.

 While sipping my sipping chocolate, my organic, single origin sipping chocolate, I couldn’t help but remember that when I was a girl there were two kinds of hot chocolate to choose from—Swiss Miss Instant Cocoa and Hershey’s cocoa that my mom heated up with hot milk, the perfect treat after ice skating or sledding.

 Those were the good old days, when I had my additives and preservatives and drank them, too.